phpearth/docs/general/professions.md

----
-title: "What is the difference between a developer and programmer?"
+# What is the difference between a developer and programmer?
-updated: "February 18, 2016"
-permalink: "/faq/what-is-the-difference-between-developer-programmer/"
----

 **Developer** is a person who solves problems and usually aren't focused deeply on the code unlike a programmer.
 They deal more with the project from a bigger